Facing Charges of Aggravated Assault with a Deadly Weapon in Texas?

 - A firearm or anything designed, made, or adapted for the purpose of inflicting death or serious injury to another person; or

 - Anything that in the manner of its use or intended use is capable of causing death or serious injury to another person.

 As a result, a deadly weapon is anything that could cause death or serious injury to another person.
 So, for example, if an individual was trained in martial arts, their fists could qualify as deadly weapons.
 If the said individual got into a fight with someone, they could potentially be charged with aggravated assault because their fists are a deadly weapon.

-Definition Of A Serious Bodily Injury
+Definition of a Serious Bodily Injury in Texas

 Under Texas law, a serious bodily injury is an injury that creates a risk of death or causes death, serious permanent disfigurement, or a long-lasting loss or impairment.